ycraaron/Cardboard-fps-controller-unity/README.md

 14.Choose FPSController, replace the script attached to it: FirstPersonController.cs with the file in this repo.

+15.Create a new plane and expand it to (x,y,z) = (100,1,100)

 B.

-5.Open demo scene in path Assets-GoogleVR-DemoScenes-HeadSetDemo
+5.Open demo scene in path Assets-GoogleVR-DemoScenes-HeadSetDemo-DemoScene

 6.Drag FPScontroller prefab from project path: Standard Assets - Characters -FirstPersonCharacter - Prefabs